 • participate in lectures, seminars and workshops which will develop your knowledge and understanding of issues related to your role in the creative arts environment

 • work in groups to examine and discuss issues

 • compile portfolios

-• work with a wide range of practical resources, including appropriate computer hardware and software
+• work with a wide range of practical resources, including appropriate computer hardware and software, and

 • undertake projects to benefit your own professional development

-You will be provided with a suitably equipped place to work when attending College that will include access to specialist staff, IT facilities and other learning resources which will be appropriate for your work.
-The College also offers a wide range of other resources and facilities including additional learning support, which will be available to you.
-Further details of these can found in the Higher Education Student Handbook.
+You will be provided with a suitably equipped place to work when attending College that will include access to specialist staff, IT facilities and other learning resources which will be appropriate for the nature of work you will be required to undertake.
+Additionally, the College offers a wide range of other resources and facilities including additional learning support, which will be available to you, further details of which can found in the Higher Education Student Handbook.

 You will also learn by working on projects with external partners.
 Recent projects have included work with arts-science collaborative Pale Blue Dot, Fusion Arts, The Old Fire Station and RSPB Midlands.

-If you do not have a recognised disability or specific learning difficulty, but require additional support with your studies, you may be eligible to access some discrete sessions in one of the following areas:
+If you do not have a recognised disability or specific learning difficulty, but feel that you require additional support with your studies, you may be eligible to access some discrete sessions in one of the following areas:

 • assistive software training